Sponsor and status

-This bill was introduced on September 1, 1976, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 1, 1976, in a previous session of Congress, but it did not receive a vote.

 Sep 1, 1976

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 3789 (94th) was a bill in the United States Congress.